John Luke (New Zealand politician): Early life

 Born at St Just, near Penzance, Cornwall, England, to Samuel and Ann Luke, John Luke came to New Zealand with his parents in July 1874 after the Cornish tin industry failed.
 He completed two years of an apprenticeship as an engineer before leaving for Feilding, New Zealand from where, the family were informed, they would be able to take up engineering work 50 kilometres away on the coast at Foxton while they developed the Fielding property.
 However, "When the Luke's landed at Wellington they discovered that Foxton was merely a paper township; it was a name on the map and the only industry there was the extraction of pipis from the beach by Maoris."
 Luke completed his engineering apprenticeship with The Lion Foundry, and worked on various projects before joining his father's newly established Te Aro Engineering Works in 1879.
 After initially struggling the business was successful and constructed several steamships.
 In June 1886 his oldest brother William died "after a short and painful illness in his 34th year" followed by his next oldest brother, Samuel, at 32 years of age, in December.

 City council and mayor

-Luke was first elected to the city council in 1898 and served between that year and 1911.
-He was responsible for the expansion of the Wellington tramway system.
+Luke was first elected to the city council in 1898.
 For many years he was president of the New Zealand Engineers and Iron Masters Association, and was actively associated with the Wellington Industrial Association, the Wellington District Hospital Board, the Wellington Technical Education Board, and the Navy League.
-The Returned Soldiers Association conferred upon them the honour of life membership of the organisation.

 Luke contested the 1905 Wellington City mayoral election and of the six candidates, he came fourth, with Thomas William Hislop elected.

+John Luke showed leadership and courage during the 1918 flu epidemic.
+He was a prominent abstainer.
+All hotel bars were closed, but some local doctors said that alcoholic stimulants were a vital nostrum for their patients.
+So the Town Hall was a distribution point for prescribed spirits for them, and Mayor Luke took charge of "the Town Hall bar".
+One hopeful said to Luke that he hadn't got an order (for a bottle of brandy), but he could get one from his doctor.
+"Who is your doctor?" said Luke, then "he's here in my room now, I'll bring him out".
+When he returned with the doctor, all that could be heard was the clatter of his boots as he disappeared down the corridor.

+In 1920 Luke hosted a lavish town hall reception for the visit of the Prince of Wales.